graspnet/graspnetAPI/README.md

 Visit the [GraspNet Website](http://graspnet.net) to get the dataset.

 ## Install
 You can install using pip.
+(Note: The pip version might be old, install from the source is recommended.)
 ```bash
 pip install graspnetAPI
 ```